Red Sox vs. Twins Player Props Betting Odds

-Carlos Correa and Alex Verdugo are two of the players with prop bets for the taking when the Minnesota Twins and the Boston Red Sox meet at Target Field on Wednesday (at 7:40 PM ET).
+Oddsmakers have set player props for Carlos Correa, Alex Verdugo and others when the Minnesota Twins host the Boston Red Sox at Target Field on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!